Saudi could buckle under oil shock, FX peg, investors warn

 "For Russia, in the short term the most efficient way (to adjust) was to devalue the rouble.
 Go to Saudi Arabia, same shock but with a pegged currency, it can't devalue."

-The Saudi riyal is pegged to the rising dollar around 3.75 SAR=, denying the economy the lift from a cheaper currency.
+The Saudi riyal is pegged to the rising dollar around 3.75, denying the economy the lift from a cheaper currency.

 In addition, its budget deficit will top $100 billion this year, according to the International Monetary Fund, which has warned that without serious spending cuts, Riyadh will run out of cash reserves in less than five years.

-"Saudi can be a problem in three to five years if they run a deficit of 20 percent-plus," penalist Mauro Ratto, head of emerging markets at Pioneer Investments, said.
+"Saudi can be a problem in three to five years if they run a deficit of 20 percent-plus," panellist Mauro Ratto, head of emerging markets at Pioneer Investments, said.

 Investors at the 2016 summit note oil futures currently contain very little premium to account for geopolitical risk.